appianps/ps-plugin-appianrpa-Snippets/README.md

 #### 1. Credentials Snippet

+The CredentialsUtils Class provides the actions to retrieve and manage Appian RPA Console Credentials.

 #### 2. REST API Snippet

 Class to manage the actions referred to a REST API utility